Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Unit Commitment with Optimal Power Flow Constraints

 \subsection{Security-constrained unit commitment problem}

-UC has been used successfully to obtain significant savings in the operation of a particular power network as can be seen in \shortciteA{Carlson:2012aa}.
-However, the UC problem might deliver solutions that can't be used in practice, as they might compromise the stability of the power network.
-This is the reason behind the interest in adding the OPF constraints to the UC problem, resulting in problem UC-OPF.
-This new problem has the scheduling capability of UC but, at the same time, since it has the power flow equations included, the physical properties in the network are guaranteed for the obtained solution.
+Practical, large-scale instances of UC have been tackled successfully to obtain significant savings in the operation of a particular power network \shortcite{Carlson:2012aa}.
+However, solving the UC problem might deliver solutions that cannot be used in practice, as they might compromise the stability of the power network via drastic power changes over the time horizon.
+By coupling OPF constraint with an UC formulation, we retain the scheduling capability of UC and guarantee stability by enforcing the physical restrictions in the power network.

-The resulting optimization problem combines the constraints from UC and OPF problems, the former being a combinatorial problem with binary variables and the latter a nonconvex nonlinear problem.
-Therefore, the resulting UC-OPF optimization problem is a challenging problem to solve, as it combines the complexity of both underlying problems.
-Incorporating AC network constraints into the UC problem can provide significant merit in terms of feasibility and economic value.
-There has been substantial effort in developing different approaches to obtain feasible solutions for the UC-OPF problem, see for instance the surveys \shortciteA{Padhy:2004aa} and \shortciteA{bhardwaj2012unit}.
+The resulting UC-OPF optimization problem is a challenging one: apart from combining the complexity of both underlying problems, it becomes a large-scale nonconvex MIQCQP due to the extra dimension of the time horizon.
+There has been substantial effort in developing different approaches to obtain feasible solutions for the UC-OPF problem, see for instance the surveys by \shortciteA{Padhy:2004aa} and \shortciteA{bhardwaj2012unit}.

 Most of the effort has focused on using decomposition methods such as Benders decomposition \shortcite{Fu:2006aa, Sifuentes:2007aa, Nasri:2016aa} or outer approximations and Lagrangian relaxations \shortcite{Murillo-Sanchez:1999aa, Ma:1999aa}.
 Recently, high-quality solutions to realistic industry-scale UC-OPF problems were presented by \shortciteA{brun2025} as part of the Grid Optimization Competition \shortcite{elbert2024}, who decompose the problem and apply a penalty-based alternating direction method to solve it.
 Similarly, the work of \shortciteA{zhang2023} employs an alternating direction algorithm to efficiently obtain good feasible solutions for the UC-OPF problem.
-Yet, in general, most of the proposed solution methods do not guarantee the optimality of the obtained solutions, not even local optimality in some cases.
-Building upon the SDP relaxation for the OPF problem, we introduce a new framework to solve the UC-OPF problem with optimality guarantees.
-We employ the SDP relaxation, adapting it to the UC-OPF case, and then embed the resulting mixed-integer SDP problem into the branch-and-bound scheme described in Section~\ref{sec:algorithm} to find an optimal solution to the relaxation.
-This optimal solution is then used to certify the optimality of a solution to the UC-OPF problem obtained by the use of a local solver for MINLP problems or, at least, to provide a tight optimality gap for it.
+Yet, in general, most of the proposed solution methods do not provide optimality guarantees for the obtained solutions, not even for local optimality in some cases.